m-e-conroy/angular-dialog-service/README.md

 CSS:

-I've included a css file that has a .modal class fix for Bootstrap and also has some predefined styles for the various modals described in the service.
+Included a css file that has a .modal class fix for Bootstrap and also has some predefined styles for the various modals described in the service.

 Notes: